Evolution of Cosmic Voids in the Schrodinger-Poisson Formalism: Modelling an Underdensity

 In this Section we will present numerical solutions of the void evolution in one dimension using the SP system.
 We start by studying the approximate case of a void where the gravitational potential is calculated at each time-step, but not included in the Schr\"odinger equation for the evolution of the void.
 In other words, the gravitational potential is updated as the fluid moves but the effect of this evolution on the fluid motion is ignored.
 This has the effect that the fluid moves as a collection of `free particles', a shortcut that has been shown to be remarkably accurate for some applications; see \cite{CS2006a}.
 The Schr\"odinger - Poisson system in this approach simplifies to

 These equations thus decouple, making the computation much simpler.
 We begin with a compensated void, shown in Figure \ref{fig:rho_IC}.
+A compensated void, is such that the mean density of the density field $\rho$ is set to be $1$.
 To get this shape we use a smoothed $\tanh$ function.

 We need to set up an initial velocity field in which the fluid particles are moving away from the centre of the void, quickest at the centre and more slowly towards the edges of the void.
 This behaviour can be seen in Figure \ref{fig:vel_ic}.
-To get $\phi$, as shown in Figure \ref{fig:phi_ic}, we solve $\nabla v = \phi$.
+To get $\phi$, as shown in Figure \ref{fig:phi_ic}, we solve $\nabla \phi = v$.
 This solution for $\phi$ is only determined up to a constant, which we fix by setting the potential at infinity to be zero (the edge of the box).
+These initial conditions were chosen to match the phenomenology from the previous solution in Section \ref{analytical_sols}.

 We performed these calculations using periodic boundary conditions.
-These boundary conditions work quite well with these initial conditions as we have constructed them in such away that both the density field and the velocity potential go to zero at the boundary.
-The boundary is also far enough away from any structure so do not generate any significant cross-boundary interaction as the boundaries are effectively infinitely far away.
+These boundary conditions work quite well with these initial conditions as we have constructed them in such away that the boundary is far enough away from any structure so do not generate any significant cross-boundary interaction as the boundaries are effectively infinitely far away.
 The Schr\"odinger-Poisson solution is seen in Figure \ref{fig:sp_evol}; this solution is analogous to the Zel'dovich approximation if we work in comoving coordinates $\textbf{x}$, defined by Equation (\ref{eq:comoving}), and time coordinate $b$, as defined by Equation (\ref{eq:btime}), so these two solutions are comparable.